-It has been said that an expert is someone who has made all the mistakes in a small field.
-That perfectly describes me.
-If you learn from your mistakes, and openly admit them, you will come away the better.
-For years I have said "I love making mistakes, because I learn so much from it."
+An expert is someone who has made all the mistakes in a small field.
+I don't know if I would be called and expert, but I certainly have made my share of mistakes.
+I openly state that "I love making mistakes, because I learn so much from them."
 One might call that the "expert's corollary."

 This book has been written out of both my love for the topic of mathematical physics, and a frustration for wanting to share many key concepts, and even new ideas on these basic concepts.
-Over the years I have developed a certain physical sense of math, along with a related mathematical sense of physics, that I wish to share.
-While doing my research, I have come across what I feel are certain conceptual holes that need filling, and sense many deep relationships between math and physics, that remain unidentified.
+Over the years I have developed a certain physical sense of math, along with a related mathematical sense of physics.
+While doing my research,1 I have come across what I feel are certain conceptual holes that need filling, and sense many deep relationships between math and physics, that remain unidentified.
 While what we presently teach is not wrong, it is missing these relationships.
 What is lacking is an intuition for how math "works."
 We need to start listening to the language of mathematics.
 We need to let mathematics guide us toward our engineering goals.

-It is my strong suspicion that over the centuries many others before me have used a similar insights, and like me, have been unable to convey this slight misdirection.
+It is my strong suspicion that over the centuries many others have had similar insights, and like me, have been unable to convey this slight misdirection.
 I hope these views can be useful to open young minds.